bloodyowl/craft/docs/elements.md

 ### Elements.prototype.toggleClass

-Toggles the given className(s) to each element of the list.
+Toggles the given className(s) of each element of the list.

 ```javascript
 myElements.toggleClass(classNames)